Participation Awards 2014/15

-The 2014-15 Commissioner’s Participation Awards aim to identify and recognise good practice at each stage with the hope that organisations government departments and public bodies can learn from each other and develop more meaningful participation of children and young people in their organisations.
+The 2014-15 Commissioner’s Participation Awards aimed to identify and recognise good practice at each stage with the hope that organisations government departments and public bodies could learn from each other and develop more meaningful participation of children and young people in their organisations.

 “Children and young people’s services play an important part in the responsibilities of many public bodies and we expect that each of them incorporate young people in their projects.
 While this is not always the case, there are examples of government departments and public bodies that are doing things right.”

-This is NICCY’s third Awards scheme and the young people have noticed a marked improvement in the type of applications they are receiving.
+This was NICCY’s third Awards scheme and the young people noticed a marked improvement in the type of applications they are receiving.